nhenezi/js-tutorial-scrollbar/tutorial.md

 # Javascript scrollbar

-## Introduction

-TEXT

 ## Idea

-Good reason for using a scrollbar is: We have a small area in which we want to display a lot of content.
-Take your web browser as example, you have a screen, where you can see only a fixed amount of pixels.
-If web page has more content then you can see on your screen, a scrollbar is added and you can easily see everyhing else.

-If you move this idea to a webpage, there are certain aspects of web page that you want to behave in a similar way:
-Maybe you want a place for latest tweets, notifications or short news. **BETTER AND MORE EXAPLES + GOOD EXPLANATION**

 If you think about scrollbars, there are actually two things important: Scrollbar itself, and content.
 When we move n pixels in scrollbar we want to move k pixels in content (usually k > n).
 So how do we